Why there is more than one mode

 What is the default consensus mode in Joint Chiefs?

 moderatorDecides.
-The moderator (Claude by default) reads the full anonymized debate transcript and writes the final synthesis based on argument quality rather than vote count.
-It is the default because it most closely matches the outcome the Multi-Agent Debate literature shows to beat single-model review and vote-based review.
+Claude reads the full anonymized debate transcript and writes the final answer based on argument quality, not vote count.
+It's the default because it matches what the MAD literature shows beats both single-model review and vote-based review.

 When should I use strict majority instead of moderator-decides?

-When you want a high-precision, low-noise report and can afford to miss rare findings.
-Strict majority only keeps findings raised by more than half of the panel, so false positives are rare but minority-caught real bugs get filtered out.
+When you want a quiet, high-precision report and you can live with dropping rare findings.
+Strict majority only keeps things most of the panel raised.
+False positives are rare.
+Minority-caught real bugs disappear.
 Good for end-of-PR sanity checks.
-Bad for security-sensitive code where the rare catch matters most.
+Bad for security-sensitive code.

 What does best-of-all actually do?

-It produces the union of every finding from every model, with the moderator de-duplicating near-identical entries by title and merging their reasoning.
+It keeps every finding from every model.
+The moderator only de-duplicates near-identical entries by title and merges their reasoning.
 You see everything any model thought was worth flagging.
-Exhaustive by design and noisy by consequence — use it when you would rather read a long list than miss anything.
+Exhaustive by design.
+Noisy by consequence.
+Use it when you'd rather read a long list than miss something.

 How does voting threshold differ from strict majority?

-Voting threshold lets you set the survival cutoff anywhere between 0 and 1 and applies per-provider weights before the vote.
+Voting threshold is tunable.
+You set the survival cutoff anywhere between 0 and 1 and apply per-provider weights from 0.0 to 3.0 before the vote.
 Strict majority is a fixed 50%+ rule with equal weights.
-A 0.4 threshold with Claude weighted at 2.0 for security files is a very different filter from a plain majority vote.
+A 0.4 threshold with Claude at 2.0 on security files is a very different filter from a plain majority.

 Can I change consensus modes per review?

 Yes.
 Consensus mode lives in the strategy config and can be overridden per-invocation from the CLI or via the MCP tool arguments.
-You do not have to rebuild the app or restart the MCP server to switch between modes.
+No rebuild.
+No restart.
+Just pass a different mode when the stakes change.

 Which consensus mode is correct?

-There is no universally correct mode — each trades precision for recall differently. moderatorDecides is the right default for most reviews.
+No mode is universally correct.
+Each trades precision for recall differently. moderatorDecides is the right default for most reviews.
 Swap to strict majority when you want a quiet report and can afford to miss rare catches.
-Swap to best-of-all when you are investigating a real bug and want every angle.
-Swap to voting threshold when you have strong priors about which models to trust for which files.
+Swap to best-of-all when you're chasing a real bug and want every angle.
+Swap to voting threshold when you trust some models more than others for specific files.